-Municipal Infraction Civil Citations Article 23A, Section 3

-The legislative body of a municipality may provide that violations of any municipal ordinance shall be a "municipal infraction" unless the violation is declared to be a felony or a misdemeanor by State law, in which case, the violation shall be handled as a criminal offense.
+Article 23A, Section 3 permits that the legislative body of a municipality may provide that violations of any municipal ordinance shall be a "municipal infraction" unless the violation is declared to be a felony or a misdemeanor by State law, in which case, the violation shall be handled as a criminal offense.
 Municipal infractions are considered civil offenses.
 The charging document for a municipal infraction is a Uniform Civil Citation (DC 28).

 The law enforcement officer prepares and signs the citation.
-If the defendant pays the fine to the municipality by the payment date written on the citation, the case will not go to Court.
-If the defendant submits a written request for a court date to the municipality at least five (5) days prior to the payment due date, the municipality will complete Request for Adjudication (DC 28A) and transmittals the citation, along with the Request for Adjudication (DC 28A) and defendant's written request, to the Court.
-Once the Court receives the citation and Request for Adjudication (DC 28A) adjudication with defendant's written request attached, the clerk makes a file and schedules a trial date.
-Trial dates are also set for these citations when the court receives no written request.
-The Court will remove the trial date if it is notified by the municipality that the fine is paid.
+If the defendant pays the fine to the municipality by the payment date written on the citation, the case is closed and will not go to Court.
+If the defendant submits a written request for a court date to the municipality at least five (5) days prior to the payment due date, the municipality will complete a "Request for Adjudication Form" (Form DC 28A) and transmits the citation, along with the Request for Adjudication and defendant's written request, to the Court.
+When the Court receives the citation and Request for Adjudication with defendant's written request attached, the Clerk makes a file and schedules a trial date.